 A gerbil fat tail is one name for a fat-tailed gerbil.
 These gerbils are generally found in sandy areas with a lot of vegetation.
 In the wild, they are normally found in the Meditteranean desert, also known as the rocky desert.
 They can sometimes be found in coastal plains, as well.
 They love to burrow deep into the ground.
 With this being said, many people are deciding to get a fat-tailed gerbil as a pet.

 Physical Characteristics of a Gerbil Fat Tail

-If you are interested in getting a gerbil fat tail, you might want to know more about their physical characteristics.
+If you are interested in getting a gerbil fat tail, you might want to know more about their physical characteristics so you won't confuse them with hamsters.
 The fur on these gerbils is fluffy and long.
 Many people will describe a fat-tailed gerbil as rounded with oval, large eyes with pink-colored ears.